Tour through the north of Xinjiang Province:

 From the airport, it is most convenient to take a taxi directly to the hotel.
 The ride is inexpensive and the fastest and most comfortable option.
 Due to its geographical location in the west and the uniform time throughout China, the daylight hours are extremely long.
 In the summer months, it remains light until around 10 p.m.

 Urumqi is the capital of the Xinjiang Uyghur Autonomous Region in northwest China.
 With over 3.5 million inhabitants, it is the political, economic, and cultural center of the region.
-As the largest city in Central Asia far from any coast, Urumqi is considered the world's furthest from the sea.
+As the largest city in Central Asia far from any coast, Urumqi is the big city considered as the world's furthest from the sea.

 Hongshan Park: